The Cambridge Conservatory Centre Undertakes Full Planning Applications On Your Behalf

 Eg. If the total width of side elevation is 7m then permitted side extension would be 3.5m.

-On 30th May 2013 the Neighbours Consultation Scheme was added to the general planning permission rules.
-In force until 30th May 2019 this scheme allows for larger extensions to be built as long as there is agreement with your neighbours.
+On 30th May 2013 the Neighbours Consultation Scheme was added to the general planning permission rules allowing for larger extensions to be built as long as there is agreement with your neighbours.

 The Neighbours Consultation Scheme allows for a Conservatory or Orangery to extend up to 8m from the furthest point of the rear elevation for a detached house or 6m for a terrace house.
 A planning application is required but as long as all the requirements under the scheme are met, permission will be granted.